nicogig/fleming-soc-website-source/content/workshops/uv/index.md

 ## Overview
 This sensor is capable of detecting light in the UV, visible and infrared frequencies.

-If you'd like to know more about the UV scale and when UV rays start to become dangerous, <a href="./materials/UVExplained.pdf" class="external-link">click here</a>.
+If you'd like to know more about the UV scale and when UV rays start to become dangerous, <a href="./materials/UVExplained.pdf" class="external-link" download>click here</a>.

 ## Wiring